 |Dry coconut or copra (cut sections).|

-Renewed interest among consumers in the applications of coconut oil has prompted import of this otherwise exotic food oil into the USA from several Asian regions.
-Several grades and categories of oil, for instance; cold-pressed virgin, double-filtered, RBD oil (refined, bleached and deodorized), hydrogenated, solidified-butter, etc. can be readily available at the US stores.
+Renewed interest among consumers in the applications of coconut oil has prompted the import of this otherwise foreign (exotic) food oil into the US from several Asian regions.
+Different grades and categories of coconut oil, for instance, cold-pressed virgin, double-filtered, RBD oil (refined, bleached, and deodorized), hydrogenated, solidified-butter, etc., can be readily available in the US stores.

-Cooking coconut oil generally sold in tin containers or inside plastic cans.
-While buying, look for freshness, and methods employed in its extraction.
-Since it contains no free-fatty acids and volatile short-chain fatty acids, RBD oil is clear, has neutral flavor, and possesses long shelf life.
-Certain manufacturing units claim cold processed oil features some degree of anti-inflammatory, anti-bacterial properties.
+Cooking-grade coconut oil is sold in tin containers or inside plastic cans.
+While buying, look for freshness, and methods are employed in its extraction.
+Since RBD oil contains no free-fatty acids and volatile short-chain fatty acids, it is clear, has a neutral flavor, and possesses long shelf life.
+Certain manufacturing units claim cold processed oil features some degree of anti-inflammatory and anti-bacterial properties.

 At home, store virgin coconut oil inside the refrigerator since it retains some bio-enzymes and free-fatty acids after cold-processing to prevent it turn rancid.
-RBD oil may stay well for longer periods kept at a cool, dry place away from humid place.
+RBD oil may stay well for longer periods kept at a cool, dry place away from a humid area.

-Despite being high in saturated fats, coconut oil used in everyday cooking in large parts of the planet.
-Native inhabitants of Polynesia, Micronesian, South-east Asian regions, southern part of India (Kerala state) use it as exclusive cooking oil.
-Its use is fast spreading to other regions especially, in US and Europe.
+Despite being a high saturated fats food item, coconut oil is employed in daily cooking in many parts of the world.
+Native inhabitants of Polynesia, Micronesian, some South-East Asian regions, and the southern part of India (Kerala state) use it exclusively in cooking.
+Its use is fast spreading to other regions especially, in the US and Europe.

-At low temperatures and inside the refrigerator, coconut oil turns into solid state.
-It reaches a gel like consistency at temp below 25°C, thickens below 21°C, and solidify below 14°C. Fresh, virgin coconut oil (VCO) has pleasant, nutty aroma and sweet taste.
+Coconut oil has a clear liquid appearance at temperatures above 25 °C. It becomes a gel-like semi-solid substance at a temperature below 25°C, thickens below 21°C, and solidifies below 14°C. Fresh, virgin coconut oil (VCO) has a pleasant, nutty aroma and sweet taste.

 It used exclusively as cooking oil in many countries to fry, roast, sauteing, dressing, etc.